HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Tennessee has specific rules about when the county can pursue permit violations.
-However, once a violation notice has been issued, the clock is running.
-Relevant statute: TCA § 62-6-103 (owner-builder exemption); TCA § 68-120-108 (building code violations); TCA § 5-20-105 (county building code enforcement).
-Our Action Plan covers this in detail.
+Florida law limits how far back the county can pursue violations in some cases, but once a formal notice has been issued, that limitation no longer applies.
+Your 15-day response window is firm.
+The governing statute is TCA § 62-6-103 (owner-builder exemption); TCA § 68-120-108 (building code violations); TCA § 5-20-105 (county building code enforcement).

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.